 If you’re brand new to Aikido:

-Or, for the best possible start, why not join us on Summer School?
+Or, for the best possible start, why not join us on a Seminar?
 Find it on our events page.

 Please arrive 20 minutes before class begins to get ready.

-Once members are beginning to get the hang of things, they'll be invited to attend Thursday Practice, provided they still attend classes regularly.
-Thursday Practice is supervised by a high-grade or Teacher.
+Once members are beginning to get the hang of things, they'll be invited to attend General Practice, provided they still attend classes regularly.
+General Practice is supervised by a high-grade or Teacher.

 Within the rules of safety and etiquette, this session offers a bit of freedom to experiment and practise stuff learned in class.
 It's when we make practice our own; while there’s always help on hand if needed.

 In Isshinkai, everyone practises at least as much as the amount of time they spend being taught.